Board of Revision (BOR)

 Any owner of property in Hamilton County may contest a property value by filing a complaint with the Hamilton County Board of Revision.
 Board decisions are based on property values NOT tax dollars.

-To file a complaint, please complete DTE Form 1 or DTE Form 1(Manufactured Home) and submit between January 1 and March 31, 2023 (post-marked no later than March 31st).
+To file a complaint, please complete DTE Form 1 or DTE Form 1(Manufactured Home) and submit between January 1 and March 31, 2025 (post-marked no later than March 31st).
 Complaints cannot be submitted via email.
 A complaint initiates a legal proceeding before the Board.
 For more information, please read the instructions or consult an attorney.
 Auditor employees cannot provide legal advice.

-PROVING YOUR CASE
+PRESENTING YOUR CASE

 - Under Ohio law, you may appeal any decision by filing the proper notice of appeal.
-A party may appeal to either the Board of Tax Appeals or Court of Common Pleas.
+A party may appeal to either the Board of Tax Appeals or the Court of Common Pleas.

 - Board of Tax Appeals: http://bta.ohio.gov/FAQ or 614-466-6700